The Power of the Weisfeiler-Leman Algorithm to Decompose Graphs: One Color

 \begin{lemma} $G$ is $2$-connected, i.e., $G$ does not contain any cut vertex. \end{lemma}

-This is a consequence of Condition \ref{item:ass-color} in Assumption \ref{ass:wl-2sep}, since the $2$-dimensional WL algorithm distinguishes cut vertices from other vertices (see \cite[Corollary 7]{KieferPS17}) and it is easy to see that it is not possible that every vertex in $G$ is a cut vertex.
-Note that the lemma implies that each of $w_1$ and $w_2$ has at least one neighbor in each of the connected components of $G - w_1w_2$.
+This is a consequence of Condition \ref{item:ass-color} in Assumption \ref{ass:wl-2sep}, since $2$-WL distinguishes cut vertices from other vertices (see \cite[Corollary 7]{kieponschwei19}) and there is no graph in which every vertex is a cut vertex.
+To see this, note that in the unique block-cut tree decomposition of the graph into its $2$-connected components (see, e.g., \cite{Tutte84}), each leaf component contains a vertex that is not a cut vertex.

+The lemma implies that each of $w_1$ and $w_2$ has at least one neighbor in each of the connected components of $G - \{w_1,w_2\}$.

-\begin{lemma} Let $C$ be the vertex set of a connected component of $G - w_1w_2$ such that $|C| < \frac{n}{2}$ and let $v \in C$.
+\begin{lemma} Let $C$ be the vertex set of a connected component of $G - \{w_1,w_2\}$ such that $|C| < \frac{n}{2}$ and let $v \in C$.
 Then there is no vertex $u \in N(v)$ such that $\dist(u,w_1) < \dist(v,w_1)$ and $\dist(u,w_2) < \dist(v,w_2)$. \end{lemma}

 \begin{proof} Suppose towards a contradiction that such a vertex $u \in N(v)$ exists.
 For all $w \in V(G)$, we have $|\dist(v,w) - \dist(u,w)| \leq 1$, since $uv \in E(G)$.
 Furthermore, we have $\sum_{w \in V(G)} \big(\dist(v,w) - \dist(u,w)\big) = 0$ because $D(v) = D(u)$ due to Condition \ref{item:ass-color} in Assumption \ref{ass:wl-2sep}.
 But $\dist(v,w) > \dist(u,w)$ for all $w \in V(G) \setminus C$, and $|V(G) \setminus C| > \frac{n}{2}$.
 This is a contradiction. \end{proof}